 Frankly speaking, NDVI is well-known among industry players.
-What makes it different now is an image resolution and image acquisition speed, that can be achieved using drones instead of satellites.
-Commercial drones can acquire a much more detailed map and measure areas within centimeters, compared to meters.
+What makes it different now is an image resolution and image acquisition speed that can be achieved, using drones instead of satellites.
+Commercial drones can acquire a much more detailed map and measure areas within centimeters as compared to meters.
+So drones are better and cheaper than satellites.

 “By having this information up-front farmers may be able to gain not $3,000 to $4,000 a ton but $5,000 a ton, depending on what the issue actually is.”

 Jonathan Smith - Status Imaging Director

 The drone technology can be also used to spot bacterial or fungal infections on trees.
 The health information can be gathered from multispectral images that track changes in plants and indicate their health.
 A swift response can save an entire orchard.

-In addition, as soon as a sickness is discovered, farmers can use remedies to get a more precise picture and track plant’s condition during treatment in order to identify the efficiency of medicine.
+In addition, as soon as sickness is discovered, farmers can use remedies to get a more precise picture and track plant’s condition during treatment in order to identify the efficiency of medicine.

-All those mapping practices are used as a foundation to a comprehensive farming management concept called – Precision Agriculture.
-Precision Agriculture gained a decent popularity inside the industry and viewed as one of most promising trends.
+All those mapping practices are used as a foundation of a comprehensive farming management concept called – Precision Agriculture.
+Precision Agriculture gained decent popularity inside the industry and viewed as one of most promising trends.

 The concept is based on observing, measuring and responding to inter- and intra-field variability in crops.
 If you need a deeper understanding, here’s a great article The Economist have published on this matter.

 Agriculture Mapping Software Functions

 Obviously, Precision Agriculture requires a lot of data.
-Moreover, it requires gathering data on regular basis.
+Moreover, it requires gathering data on a regular basis.
 And that is where drones mapping software comes in handy!

-Technically UAV drones can gather a wide variety of data just by capturing imaginary of livestock, fields, and specific plants.
+Technically, UAV drones can gather a wide variety of data just by capturing the imagery of livestock, fields, and specific plants.
 Here’s a rough list of info you can acquire from images:

 - Plant count, height.